sonatype-nexus-community/iq-config-as-code/README.md

       The email server account password is null when scraped.
 A boolean flag to denote password present defaults to 'false'.
 Be sure to address this when editing this data, ahead of applying it to another environment.

+      When performing a 'scrape', System-Config.json is always persisted!

 Changelog